palashvsid/Projects/MLPC-Documentation.md

 |----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|
 | Prod-1021748   | Primary Product Hierarchy| Ferguson| Global Product Hierarchy|16 PLUMBING - FINISHED|04 PLUMBING FIXTURES, PARTS AND ACCESSORIES|19 COMMERCIAL SINKS|08 KITCHEN SINKS| 4-Hole 2-Bowl Drop-In, Self-Rimming and Topmount Rectangular Kitchen Sink with Center Drain|08 JDLADA1933A46DCR 33X19 4H 2B SS SR KITC SINK \*STYLIS| | Kitchen Sinks        |

 The prepared dataset is subsequently converted to a document term matrix, through standard text mining techniques.
 A document-term matrix or term-document matrix is a mathematical matrix that describes the frequency of terms that occur in a collection of documents.
-In a document-term matrix, rows correspond to documents (SKU’s in this case) in the collection and columns correspond to terms (Dependent variables).
+In a document-term matrix, rows correspond to documents (SKUs in this case) in the collection and columns correspond to terms (Dependent variables).

 <h3>Data Modeling</h3>
 The document term matrix is split into the training and test set on an 80:20 ratio.
 The identified features are considered as the independent variables and FOL link & GPH as the dependent variables for the modeling process,